kaw393939/user_management/system_documentation.md

 ### Administrator User Creation:
 The project includes a mechanism to automatically assign the administrator role to the first user created in the system.
 When the user table is empty, the first user who registers will be granted the administrator role.
 This ensures that there is at least one user with administrative privileges to manage the system.
 (Refer to `user_service.py create method` for the implementation)

+### CORS
+The application has basic CORS support allthough it isn't configured for a specific domain.
+See the main.py file in app.

 ## Open Source and MIT License:
 The project is open-sourced under the MIT License, allowing for free use, modification, and distribution of the codebase.
 By making the project open source, it encourages collaboration, knowledge sharing, and community contribution.
 The MIT License provides flexibility for students and other developers to learn from and build upon the project.